KraigM/homebridge-wink/DEVICES.md

 * Does not report actual power usage due to limitation in HomeKit Interface.

+## Cameras

+_Arlo, Canary, Nest Cam_

+* Added to HomeKit as motion detector.
+* Canary is added to HomeKit as security system:
+  * Allows user to set the operating mode (armed, disarmed, etc).

+Limitations:

+* Can not view video feed.
+* Cameras other than Canary are not added as a security system (as I'm not sure which modes each camera supports and how they map to HomeKit states).

 ## Garage Doors

 * Open/Close Wink-connected garage doors.